tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Radiation Pressure Interface
 ############################

-.. class:: Cannonball Radiation Pressure Settings
+.. class:: Cannonball Radiation Pressure

   Properties for a cannonball radiation pressure model, i.e. effective force colinear with vector from source to target.
 For example creating cannonball radiation pressure settings for radiation due to the Sun, acting on the “Spacecraft” body, where the occultations due to the Earth are taken into account.